ZimengXiong/pagedown/README.md

-# .md pdf rendering that actually looks good
+# beautiful & native markdown pdf rendering

 A native Markdown-to-PDF renderer in Rust that DOES NOT render HTML and then print it.
 It parses Markdown into a small document IR, lays the document out directly, and paints PDF primitives.